openzomboid/permanent-effects-drinks/README.md

 GreedySalvation    | Greedy Salvation     | Cures Zombie Virus

 ## How to Use
-At this moment items can be only spawned by admin.
+1. You can spawn drinks as admin.
 Use /additem Permanent.Code to add drink to inventory.
+2. Or configure recipes on sandbox settings and allow players to craft drinks.

 ## Configuration
 In the sandbox settings there is a "Permanent Effects Drinks" tab where you can change the following settings:

-* KeepExperience - If enabled, the experience gained will be carried over to the next level when using drinks.
+* **Keep Experience** - If enabled, the experience gained will be carried over to the next level when using drinks.
 Due to the nature of the game, there is a dependence on the state of the character.
 For example, with a greatly reduced weight or frailty of a character, the accumulated experience may be reduced by 30% or even not saved at all.
 For the best effect of the drink, the player must take care of the good condition of the character. **Anticheat Type15 must be disabled on the server.**
+* **Slender Doe sets weight** - Sets the value of the weight that the player receives when drinking the Slender Doe drink.
+* **Allow to build moonshine still** - Allow or disallow players to build Moonshine Still workbench.
+* **Allow to brew Vanilla alcohol** - Allow or disallow players to brew Vanilla alcohol such as Bourbon, Wine and Beer on the Moonshine Still workbench.
+* **Allow to brew Exclusive alcohol** - Allow or disallow players to brew Exclusive alcohol such as Slender Doe, Nicotine Overdose etc. on the Moonshine Still workbench.
+* **Allow to spawn Moonshine Recipe Book in Zombies loot**
+* **Chance for spawn Moonshine Recipe Book in all Zombies loot** - Value from 0 to 200 that configures the chance for found Moonshine Recipe Book in zombies.
+It is recommended to use values lower than 0.001.
+After saving small value such as 0.001 will be displayed as 1.0e-4.
+Don't panic, this is normal for this game.

 ## Translations
 * English (EN)
 * Russian (RU)
-* Spanish (ES) - Thanks to [@SolidShadow](https://steamcommunity.com/profiles/76561198170110257)!
+* Spanish (ES) - Thanks to [@SolidShadow](https://steamcommunity.com/profiles/76561198170110257)
+* Turkish (TR) - Thanks to [@kylnx](https://steamcommunity.com/profiles/76561199200666453)

 I would like to ask you not to upload localized versions of this mod to Steam, but rather post your translations to [translations topic](https://steamcommunity.com/workshop/filedetails/discussion/1866992334/1628538005517020523) and